pingcap/docs-cn/op-guide/monitor-overview.md

 ## About Prometheus in TiDB

 As a time series database, Prometheus has a multi-dimensional data model and flexible query language.
 As one of the most popular open source projects, many companies and organizations have adopted Prometheus, and the project has a very active community.
-PingCAP is one of the active developers and adoptors of Prometheus for monitoring and alerting in TiDB, TiKV and PD.
+PingCAP is one of the active developers and adopters of Prometheus for monitoring and alerting in TiDB, TiKV and PD.

 Prometheus consists of multiple components.
 Currently, TiDB uses the following of them: